nickneusch/PersonalProjects/README.md

 # PersonalProjects
-This is my Tableau Portfolio
+This is my Tableau Portfolio (Projects are Desktop-view only)